dmpop/bash-pubkit/README.md

 ### images/

-All the images embedded in the ebook, except for the cover image, must be placed in the _images_  directory.
+All the images embedded in the book, except for the cover image, must be placed in the _images_  directory.
 To insert an image into the text, use the following Markdown code:

 ```markdown
 ![](images/foo.jpg)